-During a 2-Pt calibration the first solenoid valve is energized first and CAL1 solution flows through the flow cell.
-Once analyzer finishes measuring the CAL1 solution, the first solenoid valve is deactivated and the second solenoid is activated thus allowing CAL2 solution to flow through the flowcell.
+During a 2-Pt calibration the solenoid valve is first energized and CAL1 solution flows through the flow cell.
+Once analyzer finishes measuring the CAL1 solution, the solenoid valve is deactivated and the analyzer prompts the user to connect calibration tubing to CAL2 standard.
+Once CAL2 bottle is connected the user must press ENTER and the solenoid is again activated thus allowing CAL2 solution to flow through the flowcell.
 The analyzer calibrates by measuring the change in mV values between the CAL1 and CAL2 solutions and comparing this "strength" (sometimes called "slope") to theoretical values.